Life Insurance for a Buy-Sell Agreement

 Entrepreneurship is the engine to America’s economy.
-Collectively, the 28 million small businesses across the U.S. employ more than 50 percent of the working population and have generated 65 percent of net new jobs in the past two decades.
+Collectively, the 33.2 million small businesses across the U.S. employ more than 46.4 percent of the working population and have generated 66 percent of net new jobs in the last 25 years.

 These statistics signify the glory to be had in starting a business.
 But any entrepreneur will tell you that being a business owner comes with a long list of responsibilities that, at times, can seem never-ending.
 Often lost in the mix of tasks and to-do items is life insurance, which is more vital than most business owners realize.
 And we’re not just talking about your personal coverage—that protects your family, but what about your business?